Chirag-v09/Chirag-v09/README.md

 - 🌱 I’m currently learning NLP.
 - 👯 I’m looking to collaborate on New Projects.
 - 🤔 I’m looking for help with Ml with AR and NLP.
-- 💬 Ask me about Machine Learning and Deep Learning.
+- 💬 Ask me about Data Science, Machine Learning and Deep Learning.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/chirag-verma-205005159/">Chirag Verma</a>
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: If I like a song then spend whole night by listing the same song.